Applying for admission

 To be considered for admission, applicants must meet the following requirements:

 - Baccalaureate degree.
-A completed baccalaureate degree from an institution that is accredited by a nationally recognized, regional accrediting association.
+A completed baccalaureate degree from an institution that is accredited by one of the regional accrediting associations (e.g. Higher Learning Commission).
 Applicants who have a baccalaureate degree from St. Catherine University and who meet the admission criteria are given priority in the selection process.

 - GPA.
 Undergraduate cumulative grade point average (GPA) of 3.2 or higher on a 4.0 scale.